-But when I looked at my own Dashlane app and saw that I had 41 reused passwords—a major vulnerability in my personal digital security—I was totally overwhelmed.
-Faced with the idea of needing to manually reset the passwords on 41 separate accounts, I wished nothing more than to be able to go back in time and create a unique password for every account from day one.
+When I set up Dashlane and saw that I had 41 variations of the same password—I was totally overwhelmed.
+Faced with the idea of needing to manually reset that many accounts to improve my security, I wished nothing more than to be able to go back in time and create a unique password for every account from day one.

-Since I can’t go back in time, I instead combined Dashlane’s tools with some tips I learned from Tidying Up with Marie Kondo to create a practical strategy for increasing my Password Health score.
-If you’re like me and feel overwhelmed by your bad cybersecurity habits, here are five ways that you can use Dashlane to organize your digital life and take back control of your personal information.
+If you’re like me and feel overwhelmed by your bad password habits, here are five ways that you can use Dashlane to organize your digital life and get out of that infinite loop.

 How Dashlane can help: The Password Health section of your Dashlane app contains a list of all your compromised, weak, and reused passwords.

-How Dashlane can help: Password Changer allows you to reset certain account passwords without leaving the Dashlane app.
+How Dashlane can help: You can speed up this process with Password Changer which allows you to reset certain account passwords without leaving the Dashlane app.
 Not all websites support this feature yet, but it’s a great place to start and can help you quickly cross a handful off your list.

 After you’ve reset your accounts, don’t fall back on old habits!
 Be sure to make a unique, complex password every single time you create a new account—no exceptions.